 What You Can Do with a Social Work Degree from Lindenwood University

-After graduating from the social work program, you will be prepared for general, entry-level social work practice and for the Lindenwood University graduate social work program.
+After graduating from the social work program, you will be prepared for generalist, entry-level social work practice and can qualify for advanced standing in CSWE-accredited MSW programs.

 There are a variety of employment opportunities in the profession of Social Work.
 Graduates have become employed in positions such as child abuse/neglect investigator, school social worker, family support worker, counselor for troubled teens, probation and parole officer, and many more jobs.
 There are numerous social work fields you can enter.
 Please consult the Bureau of Labor Statistics for more information on your chosen career path.